RaInta/web/flow.md

 ### Step 3: Download the images specified in the config

 From the config, download and store locally the images specified in `initfs.url` and `rootfs.url`.
-The md5sum for each of these can be used to verify the images - by default this check is off.
+The md5sum for each of these can be used to verify the images.
+By default this check is off.

 ### Step 4: Update initfs